apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

 - **zoneid** (availability zone in which Kubernetes cluster to be launched; Required)
 - **clustertype** (Define the type of cluster: `CloudManaged` (managed by CloudStack), `ExternalManaged` (managed by an external kubernetes provider).
 Defaults to `CloudManaged`)
 - **kubernetesversionid** (Kubernetes version with which cluster to be launched; Required for CloudManaged clusters)
-- **serviceofferingid** (the ID of the service offering for the virtual machines in the cluster; Required for CloudManaged clusters)
+- **serviceofferingid** (the ID of the service offering for the Instances in the cluster; Required for CloudManaged clusters)
-- **account** (an optional account for the virtual machine.
+- **account** (an optional Account for the Instance.
 Must be used with domainId)
-- **domainid** (an optional domainId for the virtual machine.
+- **domainid** (an optional domainId for the Instance.
 If the account parameter is used, domainId must also be used)
 - **projectid** (Deploy cluster for the project)
 - **networkid** (Network in which Kubernetes cluster is to be launched)
-- **keypair** (name of the ssh key pair used to login to the virtual machines)
+- **keypair** (name of the ssh key pair used to login to the Instances)
 - **controlnodes** (number of Kubernetes cluster control nodes, default is 1)
-- **externalloadbalanceripaddress** (external load balancer IP address while using shared network with Kubernetes HA cluster)
+- **externalloadbalanceripaddress** (external load balancer IP address while using shared Network with Kubernetes HA cluster)
 - **size** (number of Kubernetes cluster worker nodes; Required for manage clusters)
 - **noderootdisksize** (root disk size of root disk for each node)
 - **dockerregistryusername** (username for the docker image private registry; Experimental)